THE PLATFORM

 This means that you can create a course with all there is to know about a topic at the time, but always be prepared to continuously update your course material

-New technologies, information, and trends appear, and this can quickly make your course information outdated, so always be ready to stay ahead of the curve.
+New technologies, information, and trends appear, and this can quickly make your course information outdated, so always be ready to stay ahead of the curve when learning how to create an online course.

 Don’t learn how to create an online course of your own because you went and found someone else’s course material and think you can copy what they’ve done for your own gain.